 Cuyahoga Community College's Common Reading Program

-Metro: Rebecca Carte - firstname.lastname@example.org
+Rebecca Carte email@example.com

-Tri-C's Common Reading Program builds community and fosters intellectual engagement by drawing faculty and students together in discussion of a common text.
-The program also creates venues for interdisciplinary learning as students explore the common text through different lenses both within and outside the classroom.
-All Tri-C campuses will run co-curricular activities throughout the 2016-2017 academic year.
-Please see the EVENTS tab for further information.
+Tri-C's Common Reading Program builds community and fosters intellectual engagement by drawing faculty and students together in discussion of a common fiction or non-fiction text.
+The program also creates venues for interdisciplinary learning as students explore the common text through different lenses in various classes and events across the College community.